 Services need a process to ensure that enrolment forms are checked by parents at least annually to ensure all enrolment details are up to date.
 It is good practice to have enrolment forms checked more often if possible

 Services must wherever possible sight the child’s birth certificate.
 Record the type of document and the date sighted.
 Each child must have an NSN (National Student Number) that requires sighting of the child’s birth certificate or passport.
 If you can’t sight this documentation contact MOE Resourcing contact centre on 0800 ECE ECE to discuss.

 An example enrolment form can be downloaded from Chapter 6-1 in the Early Childhood Funding Handbook.
 This form can be adapted to suit the services particular circumstances but must have at least the mandatory requirements.

 Services should be familiar with the obligations of the Privacy Act and understand the twelve information privacy principles dealing with collecting, holding, use and disclosure of personal information.
-Information on this can be found at the Privacy Commissioner website.
+Information on this can be found at the Privacy Commissioner website(external link).

 Note: if a parent states that another parent or guardian has restricted or no access to their child, a copy of the applicable court order needs to be provided to the centre.
 This should be attached to the child’s enrolment information and staff should be made clearly aware of the situation.